GehDoc/vscode-textile-preview/README.md

 ## Roadmap

-All [bugs and enhancements](https://github.com/GehDoc/vscode-textile-preview/issues) are tagged.
-Mostly :
+All [bugs and enhancements](https://github.com/GehDoc/vscode-textile-preview/issues) are tagged, and will be processed ASAP.
+Feel free to contribute !
-*  Implement missing features (see above), keep in sync with VSCode and Textile-JS updates, ...
-*  All remaining ToDOs and issues will be triaged and planned soon, now that the first release has been made available.

 ## Supporting

 * Give feedback and rating through [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GehDoc.vscode-textile-preview).
+* Add stars to [the project on github](https://github.com/GehDoc/vscode-textile-preview ) if you like it !
 * Financially sponsor our project [here](http://www.leetchi.com/c/vscode-textile-language-features), or through the GitHub ❤ sponsor button on [the project's repository](https://github.com/GehDoc/vscode-textile-preview/).

 Your support is greatly appreciated !